 Travel and transport

 One of the selling points of Bowburn is its convenient location for commuters.
 The village is right next to junction 61 of the A1(M), putting many major centres in the North East within easy commuting distance.
 Newcastle, Darlington, Sunderland and Stockton-on-Tees can all be reached in around half an hour or less, while Leeds, Harrogate and York can all be reached in less than an hour and a half.
 The nearest mainline train station is in Durham for connections across the UK.

 Bowburn has two convenience stores, a medical practice, a pharmacy, a sandwich bar, and two takeaways.
 For a huge range of shops, bars, restaurants, and entertainment venues, you need only head up the road to the compact city of Durham.
 The historic cathedral and the prestigious university, bring a thriving economy to the life of the city.

-Bowburn is a relatively small village however, it does have a nursery and a primary school which is rated ‘Good’ by Oftsed.
-A wider range of primary schools can be found just a couple of minutes away in neighbouring villages such as Coxhoe and High Shincliffe.
-For older children there’s Durham Johnston Comprehensive School (Outstanding) 5.2 miles away, The Oaks Secondary School (Outstanding) 6.5 miles away and Belmont Community School (Good) 6.3 miles away.
-Further qualifications can be obtained at Durham Sixth Form Centre and the prestigious Durham University.
+Bowburn is a relatively small village however, it does have a nursery and a primary school which is rated ‘Good’ by Ofsted.
+A wider range of primary schools can be found just a couple of minutes away in the villages of Coxhoe and High Shincliffe.
+For older children there’s Durham Johnston Comprehensive School, rated 'Outstanding', 5.2 miles away, The Oaks Secondary School, also rated 'Outstanding', 6.5 miles away and Belmont Community School, rated 'Good', 6.3 miles away.
+Further qualifications can be obtained at Durham Sixth Form Centre and of course Durham University.